Soul of Chogokin: Accessories

-Special items released to complement or complete the previous Soul of Chogokin Figures.
+Special items released to complement or complete specific Soul of Chogokin Figures.

 Black versions, recolors and renewal versions

 Bandai released many variants of the original releases.
-Most are just repaints, while some of them have a totally different sculpt or add more features to the original SoC.
+Most are just repaints, while some of them have a totally different sculpt or add more features to the original SOC releases.

 Limited items

 Even though they were never too difficult to find, the following versions were never released in shops.
 Most of them required the use of coupons found in manga/magazines/CDs.
 Some were released in fairs/exhibitions.

 Special items

 The following special items were released in predetermined limited numbers.
 They have all reached incredibly high prices in secondary market.

+Deluxe Soul of Chogokin

+A more high-end sub-line of the SOC series, these figures are larger and feature better detail and sound gimmicks.